splynx/docs/files/en/networking/authentication_of_customers/linux_accel/linux_accel.md

 ```

 Now you can connect to the accel-ppp server.
-Create PPPoE, PPTP or L2TP connections and connect
+Create PPPoE, PPTP or L2TP connections and connect.